rycolab/website/content/classes/llm-s23/main.md

 We require the solutions to be properly typeset.
 We recommend using `LaTeX` (with [`Overleaf`](https://www.overleaf.com)), but `markdown` files with `MathJax` for the mathematical expressions are also fine.

+The first assignment will be of more theoretical nature and will be due on shortly after Easter break.

 <!--
 ## Tutorial Schedule